GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Arbutin reduces sun-induced skin darkening after sun exposure by blocking tyrosinase production.

 Great for sensitive skin: Arbutin's active component is released slowly.
-The slow-release provides a highly effective dark spot remover that is less irritating than other dark spot removers of harsh peeling agents.
+The slow release provides a highly effective dark spot remover that is less irritating than other dark spot removers of harsh peeling agents.

-Powerful natural brightening effect: Alpha arbutin regarded as the most potent natural brightening agent.
+Powerful natural brightening effect: Alpha arbutin is regarded as the most potent natural brightening agent.
 It can be combined with other brightening compounds such as bearberry, niacinamide, vitamin C, kojic acid, and retinol for optimal results.

 Works great in combination with other skincare products: